ikhorn/plget/README.md

 # INTRODUCTION
-*plget* is a tool used to measure latency packets spent in network stack, NIC driver and on the wire, trace interpacket gap, based as on h/w as on sw timestamping, as for rx as for tx path.
-It can be used to measure complete latency from wire to an application and from an application to wire, round trip latency and more.
+*plget* is a tool used to measure latency packets spent in network stack, NIC driver and on the wire, trace interpacket gap, based as on h/w as on sw timestamping, as for RX as for TX path.
+It can be used to measure complete latency from wire to an application and from an application to wire, round trip time (RTT) and more.
 The plget tool uses socket interface and works with UDP and PTP l2/l4 packets.
 Also an extension is being adding to work with AF_XDP sockets.

 Can be useful for developers to trace hw timestamps when packets were sent or received in case of some shaping verification, like CBS Qdisc in both, offload